nemanjan00/blog/source/_posts/heroku-apps-with-mongolab-on-dokku.md

 tags: [heroku2dokku, heroku, dokku]
 ---

-If you want to install Heroku app with MongoLab to Dokku, you can do that really easly.
+If you want to install Heroku app with MongoLab to Dokku, you can do that really easy.

 1) Install dokku-mongo plugin